Home Health Taking Antibiotics Safely

 Common Types

-There several classes of antibiotics available in the United States.
+Several classes of antibiotics are available in the United States.
 These drugs are grouped together by their chemical structure.
-Each antibiotic class has similarities and differences in how effective they are at treating certain types of bacteria.
+Each class varies in effectiveness depending on the bacteria it’s treating.

 Common Types of Antibiotics